ElectroBoy10/TakeWay.Shop/Donation.md

 [Download](https://drive.google.com/file/d/1EewzBlWPzlgRPFUhsdQgiYr8_DH7Wytw/view?usp=drivesdk)

 ---
-Big Thanx to all the people supporting this project
+Big Thanx to all the people supporting this project by donating

+If u are unsure of what to do or wnat to ask a question leave a comment on my GitHub page [link]()

 ---